MOISECHRIST/NPHL_Mpox_WGS_Analysis/README.md

 # NPHL Mpox WGS Analysis

-This repository contains scripts to assist the **Cameroon NPHL Bioinformatic Team** in analyzing Mpox WGS data for outbreak tracking and characterization.\
-With the aim of supporting my colleagues at the National Public Health Laboratory of Cameroon, I created this GitHub repository.
-It contains code to assist their Mpox genomic surveillance efforts, which began following the identification of 5 confirmed cases in the Littoral (4) and South-West (1) regions.
+This repository hosts bioinformatics scripts designed to support the National Public Health Laboratory (NPHL) of Cameroon in their Mpox genomic surveillance efforts.
+The codebase focuses on analyzing WGS data for outbreak tracking and characterization, initiated in response to the identification of 5 confirmed cases in the Littoral (4) and South-West (1) regions.

 ## Project Structure